Power View: Explore, visualize, and present your data

 Power View is an interactive data exploration, visualization, and presentation experience that encourages intuitive ad-hoc reporting.
 Power View is a feature of Microsoft Excel 2013, and of Microsoft SharePoint Server 2010 and 2013 as part of the SQL Server 2012 Service Pack 1 Reporting Services Add-in for Microsoft SharePoint Server Enterprise Edition.

-Power View has new features, as part of Power BI for Office 365:
+Power View has these features, as part of Power BI for Office 365:

 View Power View in Excel sheets in your browser, without installing Silverlight.
 Read about the supported features of the HTML5 version of Power View.